Phones in China

 Final Thoughts on Renting a Phone in China

-If you’re thinking about renting a phone in China, head on over to the Cellular Abroad website to see what plans they have to offer.
+If you’re thinking about renting a phone in China, head on over to the Cellular Abroad website to see what plans they have to offer, including options to rent Apple iPhones.

 Once you’ve made your decision, you can get $10 off your China phone rental through Cellular Abroad when you enter promo code TravelChina10 online during checkout.